tampapath/super_simple_CNN/README.md

 # super_simple_CNN
-This is a super simple keras code for two class image classification using CNN
+This is a super simple keras code for two class image classification using convolutional neural network.

 You can test this code in Google Colaboratory